In this guide I will show you how to take live photos on Apple iPhone.

 Note: To turn off Live Photos, you just need to tap the same icon.
 It will turn back to White in color, which means it’s back to normal photos.

-Now when you open the live photos that you have taken, you might not see it with animation.
+Now when you open the live photos that you have taken, you might not see them with animation.
 You need to slide through photos and come back to the same Live photos, then you will see the actual live photo effect.

 You also get all the sharing options that are available with any traditional photo or video on the iPhone.